SeoShinYoun/Food-Waste-Recyclability-with-YOLOv5/README.md

 # Food-Waste-Recyclability-with-YOLOv5
-A real-time custom object detection model utilizing YOLOv5 to identify recyclable and non-recyclable food waste as part of a smart bin system (AD Project)
+A-Distinction Project: A real-time custom object detection model utilizing YOLOv5 to identify recyclable and non-recyclable food waste as part of a smart bin system

 Reference Used: